A-DaRo/dbl_capstone/project_specification/tests_specification.md

 It covers:
 - Unit tests for each module/class in `src/coral_mtl` (functional correctness, shapes/types, and error handling)
 - Integration/behavioral tests for the full training/validation and evaluation flows
-- Concurrency and I/O tests for the two‑tier metrics architecture
+- Concurrency and I/O tests for the three‑tier metrics architecture
+- Advanced MTL optimization strategy testing (weighting and gradient strategies)
 - Execution guidance, fixtures, markers, coverage targets, and CI notes

 ---